-According to the , millions of adults suffer from SAD, although many may not know they have it.
-The condition is much , and for those who live farther north (like in Alaska or New England), where winter days are shorter and there are fewer daylight hours, anyone can develop SAD.
-Experts still don’t fully understand what causes it, but research suggests SAD may be related to , a neurotransmitter that helps regulate mood. indicates that people with the condition produce an excess of melatonin, an important hormone involved in maintaining the sleep-wake cycle.
+According to the National Institute of Mental Health, millions of adults suffer from SAD, although many may not know they have it.
+The condition is much more common in women than in men, and for those who live farther north (like in Alaska or New England), where winter days are shorter and there are fewer daylight hours, anyone can develop SAD.
+Experts still don’t fully understand what causes it, but research suggests SAD may be related to reduced activity of serotonin, a neurotransmitter that helps regulate mood.
+Other research indicates that people with the condition produce an excess of melatonin, an important hormone involved in maintaining the sleep-wake cycle.

 Gilchriest says that while an official diagnosis was helpful, the label itself wasn’t enough to alleviate the pain she felt.
 “It didn't change the fact that in the winter months, I could suddenly change into someone I didn't recognize,” she explains.
 “Even following moments of joy, like opening Christmas presents with my family.”

-“The holiday season can be difficult for so many due to the various activities we encounter,” says registered associate marriage and family therapist (AMFT) Sarah Quint.
+“The holiday season can be difficult for so many due to the various activities we encounter,” says Equip therapist Sara Quint.
 “From food-centric family gatherings that we may not necessarily enjoy to financial crises and fears, the season of joy can turn dark quickly.
 Loneliness, disappointment, past traumas, and grief and loss are all sore spots that may flare up for folks during this time.”